-In order to identify and evaluate statements about user interface design we conducted a targeted literature review that helped us to define a set of techniques for description of usability requirements and goals relevant to the SOMEDI platform.
-Research was mainly realised by literature review based on keywords such as: usability, accessibility, GUI (Graphic User Interface), UCD (User Centered Design), user interface design performances, HCI (Human Computer Interaction), Visual Design.
+In order to identify and evaluate statements about user interface design we conducted a targeted literature review that helped us to define a set of techniques for description of usability requirements and goals relevant to the SoMeDi platform.
+Research was mainly realised by literature review based on keywords such as: usability, accessibility, GUI (Graphic User Interface), UCD (User Centred Design), user interface design performances, HCI (Human Computer Interaction), Visual Design.
 Case reports, guidelines, analyses and usability testing models were also retrieved.
 The collection and analysis of data was a continuous process, in which the collected data itself influenced further research.

-The literature research revealed that is recommended to follow a User Centered Design approach when defining the user interface.
+The literature research revealed that is recommended to follow a User Centred Design approach when defining the user interface.

-User Centered Design (UCD) is a process or set of techniques that can be used to create a usable system.
+User Centred Design (UCD) is a process or set of techniques that can be used to create a usable system.
 It is a user interface design process that focuses on usability goals, user characteristics, environment, tasks and workflow in the design of an interface.
-UCD follows a series of well-defined methods and techniques for analysis, design, and evaluation of mainstream hardware, software, and web interfaces.
-The process is an iterative one, where design and evaluation steps are built-in from the first stage of the projects, through to implementation.1 In UCD, all "development proceeds with the user as the centre of focus."2
+The process is an iterative one, where design and evaluation steps are built-in from the first stage of the projects, through to implementation.
+In UCD, all "development proceeds with the user as the centre of focus."

-The User Centered Design Process is an approach to an interactive system development that focuses specifically on the usability of the systems.
-"It is a multi-disciplinary activity."3 The international standard 13407 is the basis for many User Centered Design methodologies4.
+The User Centred Design Process is an approach to an interactive system development that focuses specifically on the usability of the systems.
+"It is a multi-disciplinary activity."
+The international standard 13407 is the basis for many User Centred Design methodologies 4.
 According with this standard, before the actual design of the User Interface there are several steps that must be taken.
 This workflow is already familiar and applied in industry for UI design.